Pots of Gold at the End of the Rainbow: What is Success for Open Source Contributors?: Limitations

 \section{Limitations}

 \textbf{Internal validity}.
 The characteristics of our sample may have influenced our results.
-A great part of our interviewees (11 out of 27) were speakers at an OSS conference and half (13 out of 27) of the interviewee identified as women, even though we did not push toward having an equal gender split.
+A great part of our interviewees (11 out of 27) were speakers at an OSS conference and half (13 out of 27) of the interviewees identified as women, even though we did not push toward having an equal gender split.
 This diversity of profiles helped bring a more diverse perspective about the phenomenon.
 Our survey, which received almost 200 answers, corroborated our results.
-The distribution of our survey demographics is similar to the larger OSS population as reported elsewhere ~\cite{GitHubOpenSourceSurvey2017, robles2016women, robles2013, vasilescu2015gender}.
+The distribution of our survey demographics is similar to the larger OSS population as reported elsewhere ~\cite{GitHubOpenSourceSurvey2017, robles2016women, vasilescu2015gender}.

 \textbf{Construct validity}.
-The main threat to construct validity in this work relates to the question about success, which explicitly asks how the respondent defines a successful person in OSS.
+One threat to construct validity in this work relates to the question about success, which explicitly asks how the respondent defines a successful person in OSS.
 While the question refers to the individual's perspective, respondents could interpret the question differently and answer from the perspective of a typical contributor.
-This was not a problem for the interviews, since we would have been able to clarify the question (none of the interviewees misinterpreted this question).
-We believe this threat to be minimal in the survey too based on our pilot studies.
+This was not a problem for the interviews, since we would have been able to clarify the question if any the interviewees misinterpreted this question (none did).
+We believe this threat to be minimal in the survey based on our pilot studies.
 Moreover, individuals' perceptions about typical and prominent participants in the OSS ecosystem are also relevant in creating a broad understanding of success.
 The theoretical model~\cite{dries2008career} used to categorize the definitions of success also may pose a threat.
 However, the model was able to capture the nuances of success in OSS, enabling the researchers to map the concepts to the regions proposed by the model.

 \textbf{Survival bias}.
-Our results reflect the opinion of current contributors, who joined OSS and made it past the initial contribution barriers~\cite{steinmacher2015social}.
+Our results reflect the opinion of current contributors who joined OSS and made it past the initial contribution barriers~\cite{steinmacher2015social}.
 Therefore, to promote diversity in OSS, we acknowledge that additional research is necessary to understand success from the perspective of those who do not make it past the initial barriers and those who are currently not attracted to OSS.

 \textbf{Recall bias.} Moreover, as our survey question was open ended, our results could be impacted by either salience bias, where respondents focus on definitions that are prominent or emotionally striking and not necessarily all the factors that matter; or by memory bias, where participants answered questions based on what they can first recall and not necessarily what’s most important to them.